HomeTechnologyThe Benefits of Ultrasonic Testing: Why It Is a Popular NDT Choice

 The Benefits of Ultrasonic Testing: Why It Is a Popular NDT Choice

-• Pulse-Echo Testing – A single transducer sends and receives waves, analyzing their reflections to identify internal flaws.
+Pulse-Echo Testing—A single transducer emits and catches waves, and the reflections are studied to detect internal flaws.

 Why Ultrasonic Testing Is a Preferred NDT Method